Captain Jack's

 Fishermen on a purse-seine vessel pull a net full of wild Alaskan salmon.

 Perhaps the most compelling reason to select wild salmon vs. farmed salmon centers around the protection of natural salmon runs and the impact that large salmon rearing operations can have on the environment.
 Because farmed fish are kept so tightly corralled, the potential for breeding salmon parasites and infectious disease is very high.
 Evidence from these operations shows the incidence of sea lice infestations, kudoa (mushy-flesh), and infectious salmon anaemia in farmed fish has ballooned as salmon farms have expanded.
 In one study, sea lice concentrations at a Canadian salmon farm were found to be 30,000 times above normal.
-Unlike the fish that host them, tiny sea-lice are not confined by the net pens.
+Unlike the fish that host them, tiny sea-lice are not confined by the net-pens.
 This in turn threatens wild salmon stocks nearby as they attack and kill juvenile salmon.

-Each year many thousands of salmon escape from fish farms.
+Each year many thousand salmon escape from fish farms.
 These fish mix with wild stocks and, contrary to what was once thought, have been found colonizing natural spawning streams, reducing the viability of wild runs.
 This has the potential to cause irreparable harm to wild salmon stocks throughout the West Coast of the US, Canada, and Alaska.

-So, next time you crave a healthy salmon meal, make sure it's Wild Salmon...
+So, next time you crave a healthy salmon meal, make sure you choose wild-caught salmon from Alaska...

 The page you requested either is no longer available or access to it has been restricted.